LET'S GET MOVING WITH MARIA

 SALT LAKE CITY – With the chilly weather and the shorter days, many people are prone to experience the winter blues.

-In the latest Let’s Get Moving with Maria podcast episode, host Maria Shilaos spoke with Dr. Jason Hunziker from the Huntsman Mental Health Institute about ways people can overcome the winter blues.
+In the latest Let’s Get Moving with Maria podcast episode, host Maria Shilaos spoke with Dr. Jason Hunziker from the Huntsman Mental Health Institute about how light therapy and other lifestyle changes can help people overcome the winter blues.

 Seasonal depression